womanonrails/womanonrails.com/_i18n/en/_posts/2024-04-15-default-scope.md

 end
 ```

-It's possible because when <a href="{{ site.baseurl }}/functional-programming-ruby#blocks-in-ruby" title="Blocks in Ruby">block</a> is provided it is assigned as scope inside `default_scope` definition.
+It's possible because when [block]({{ site.baseurl }}/functional-programming-ruby#blocks-in-ruby "Blocks in Ruby") is provided it is assigned as scope inside `default_scope` definition.
 The second trick we can do is to prepare a class that has a `call` method.
 It's the only condition we need to fulfill to be able to create our `default_scope`.

 ```ruby
 class PublishedScope